 The Age of Exploration & colonization:

 The Age of Exploration was the beginning of territorial expansion for several European countries.
 European colonization began in 1492, when a Spanish expedition headed by the Genoese explorer Christopher Columbus sailed west to find a new trade route to the Far East but inadvertently landed in the Americas – what came to be known to Europeans as the “New World”.
-Columbus’s first two voyages (1492–93) reached the Bahamas and various Caribbean islands, including Hispaniola, Puerto Rico and Cuba.
+Columbus’s first two voyages (1492–93) reached the Bahamas and various Caribbean islands, including Hispaniola, Puerto Rico and Cuba, where Columbus was greeted by well-established communities of Taino peoples living harmoniously with nature and amongst themselves (whom the Spanish went on to brutally subjugate and in the case of Hispaniola, completely wipe-out in a genocide of the natives largely attributed to have been initiated by Columbus).
 In 1498, sailing from Bristol on behalf of England, John Cabot landed on the North American coast, and a year later, Columbus’s third voyage reached the South American coast.
 As the sponsor of Christopher Columbus’s voyages, Spain was the first European power to settle and colonize the largest areas, from North America and the Caribbean to the southern tip of South America.
 Other powers such as France also founded colonies in the Americas: in eastern North America, a number of Caribbean islands and small coastal parts of South America.
 Portugal colonized Brazil, tried colonizing the eastern coasts of present-day Canada and settled for extended periods northwest (on the east bank) of the River Plate.

 Following the path of the original explorer Colombus from as early as the mid 16th century onwards, imperial powers colonised areas both through use of both naked force and the cooperation of tribal warlords and kings, whom they traded with.
 The colonial powers’ primary motivation was always the appropriation of minerals and commodities from the new colonies.
 Gold and silver were exploited from the colonies of Latin America from the 16th century onwards.
 Trade in gold from the Gold Coast of Ghana started with the Portuguese who arrived there in 1471, and who soon took part in the trading of slaves from Senegal and Nigeria for gold.4